 Endowments consist of externally restricted donations received by the University, the principal of which is required to be maintained intact in perpetuity.
 Investment income earned on endowments must be used in accordance with the purposes established by the donors and the expenses in the fund reflect the expenditure terms of the restricted donations.
 The endowments' revenue and expense budget for future years is estimated based on prior year extrapolations and confirmed agreements.
-The Board of Governors (BOG) approved an increase in endowment spending allocation from 4.0% to 4.75% effective April 1, 2022.
-This will increase the annual endowment spending available by approximately \$542,000 of which \$314,000 of the allocation will support student scholarships and bursaries.
+The Board of Governors ("Board") has approved the annual endowment spending allocation of 4.75% effective April 1, 2022.